FlameKat53/Twister-OS-Patcher/README.md

 # Icon
 ![twister-update-blue.png](https://i.postimg.cc/65RvYzJG/twister-update-blue.png) [![twister-update.png](https://i.postimg.cc/8kxvR93S/twister-update.png)](https://postimg.cc/G9J9r7d7)<br>
-If you don't like the default icon, then right-click on the application and select 'Edit application' for the application menu.
-For the desktop application, right-click and select "Edit launcher".
-Then click on either one of the two other icons that are displayed above.<br>
+If you don't like the default icon, then right-click on the application icon and select 'Edit application', then click on either one of the two other icons that are in the folder, which are displayed above.<br>
 [![18-08-2020-12-08-17-REC.png](https://i.postimg.cc/mkVFbMwh/18-08-2020-12-08-17-REC.png)](https://postimg.cc/8fJC47xV)<br>
 [![18-08-2020-12-08-49-REC.png](https://i.postimg.cc/MZYBb2Sx/18-08-2020-12-08-49-REC.png)](https://postimg.cc/pypyRSr1)

 # Support
 We have tested the code extensively, but mistakes do happen.
-If you have any problems, make an issue in this repository or go to the Pi Labs discord to get in connect with us at https://discord.gg/ttxhYrX
+If you have any problems, make an issue in this repository or go to the Pi Labs discord to connect with us at https://discord.gg/ttxhYrX

 # Demonstration
 The patcher has been featured in these places:<br>